-A guide to Load Combinations: ASCE 7-10 LRFD
+A guide to ASCE 7-16 LRFD Load Combinations

-In the United States, ASCE 7-10 is an key part of the building code.
+In the United States, ASCE 7-16 is a key part of the building code.
 It focuses on the requirements for general structural design, as well as providing a means for determining loads (dead, live, soil, flood, snow, rain, ice, earthquake, wind) and their combinations.

 2.3.2 Basic Combinations